Find and replace in file

 Work with the list of occurrences Alt+F7 in the Find tool window, where you have other options, for example, to group your results or to open them in a separate window.

-You can narrow your search when you select the Words, Match case checkboxes on the search pane, or click the filter icon to select a scope for your search.
+You can narrow your search when you click , in the search field, or click to select a scope for your search.

 Press Ctrl+F7 to see usages of any element in the opened file.

-Refer to Finding and replacing text in project to learn how to replace all discovered occurrences in the entire project.
+Refer to Find and replace in project to learn how to replace all discovered occurrences in the entire project.

 Replace the search string in a file